-The fiscal impact of this bill is indeterminable, as the New Hampshire Retirement System (NHRS) cannot accurately predict the number of members who will be affected by this change or the duration of their workers' compensation claims.
-However, it is estimated that excluding this supplemental pay could decrease the Unfunded Actuarial Accrued Liability (UAAL) by approximately $17.5 million.
-The bill is expected to result in a slight reduction in employer contribution rates across various employee groups, although the exact financial implications remain uncertain due to the lack of specific data on workers' compensation claims.
-Additionally, there may be an increase in administrative costs related to updating the pension administrative system.
+The fiscal impact of this bill is indeterminable, as the New Hampshire Retirement System (NHRS) cannot accurately predict the number of members who will be affected or the duration of their workers' compensation claims.
+However, it is estimated that excluding this supplemental pay from the AFC calculation could reduce the Unfunded Actuarial Accrued Liability (UAAL) by approximately $17.5 million.
+The bill is expected to result in a slight decrease in employer pension rates as a percentage of payroll for various employee groups, although the exact financial implications remain uncertain due to the lack of specific data on workers' compensation claims.
+The bill will take effect 60 days after its passage.

 Statutes affected: Introduced: 100-A:1